Skip Ribbon Commands

 Municipal Food Scraps Recycling Programs

 Do not litter plastic items labelled “biodegradable” or “compostable.”
-They require very specific processing conditions to biodegrade, and will not break down in the natural environment.
+They require very specific processing conditions to break down and will not do so in the natural environment.

 Related links